3MFConsortium/spec_production/3MF Production Extension.md

 ## 3.3 OPC Relation Files

-All model files in the 3MF package must be referenced in .rels files in order to conform with OPC standards.
-The root model file MUST always be referenced in the root .rels file with Id="0".
+All model files in the 3MF package MUST be referenced in .rels files in order to conform with OPC standards.
+The root model file MUST always be referenced in the root .rels file.
 Example root .rels file:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
     <Relationships xmlns="http://schemas.openxmlformats.org/package/2006/relationships">